-As Alberta readies itself for a bitterly fought election next year, United Conservative Party leader Jason Kenney sits down for a live interview with Maclean’s senior writer Paul Wells at the recently renovated National Arts Centre in Ottawa.
-Watch their conversation right here starting on May 24 at 7:00 p.m.
-ET, or catch it on Twitter, Facebook or YouTube.
-CPAC will also broadcast it at a later date.
-Tweet along with the hashtag #MacleansLive, and follow our liveblog for all the highlights.
+Two years into Donald Trump’s presidency, Canada’s man in Washington, David MacNaughton, sits down for a live interview with Maclean’s senior writer Paul Wells at the recently renovated National Arts Centre in Ottawa.
+This conversation marks the launch of our second season of Maclean’s Live, presented by the Canadian Bankers Association in partnership with the NAC and CPAC.
+Watch their conversation right here.
+Tweet along with the hashtag #MacleansLive, and follow our liveblog below for all the highlights.
+CPAC will broadcast the conversation at a later date.
 Also!
 Sign up for our daily politics newsletter, a morning must-read in the nation’s capital.

 Why are we doing this, anyway?

 David MacNaughton was posted to Canada’s embassy in Washington when the spirit of bromance was in the air.
 Only a week after he took up the job as ambassador, Barack Obama hosted Justin Trudeau and a bevy of Canadians at a White House state dinner.
 The mood, and broader cross-border relationship, soon changed.
 When Trump pledged to modernize—and threatened to rip up—NAFTA, MacNaughton quarterbacked an aggressive lobbying campaign to save the trade deal.
 It worked, sort of.
 The three partners agreed on a new NAFTA, but now some U.S. lawmakers are refusing to ratify the deal unless the White House drops tariffs on Canadian steel and aluminum.
 Others have lingering concerns about Mexican labour and environmental standards.
 MacNaughton has built an impressive network of allies in D.C., but he can’t take any diplomatic coup for granted—not in Trumpland.